mikhel1984/sonata/about/codestyle.md

 * public function should return either a deep copy or a new value
 * the function that modifies the internal state of an object should not return reference to it

+## Comments

+* use LuaDoc comments
+* at least 2 whitespaces between code and line comment